Keyboard Offsite Rig for stage and studio sessions

 • Kurzweil Rack containing effects processors and sound generation components for "bread-n-butter" sounds like acoustic pianos (APs), electric pianos (EPs), brass, reeds, winds, strings, tuned percussion

-First rack on the design table is the Kurzweil Rack as seen above.
+First rack on the design table is the Kurzweil Rack (aka "Bread-n-Butter" Rack) as seen above.
 For the "bread-n-butter" sounds (again, zero learning curve and known reliability history) I elected for the Kurzweil 1000 romplers which can also be found cheap on the used market.
 I bought a 2nd 1000PX to provide the percussive family sounds such as APs, EPs, guitars, basses, percussion, harps, vibes, and choirs; a 2nd 1000SX to provide strings, winds, reeds, brass, tympani, and other orchestral instruments.
 That's pretty darn near a complete orchestral sampler system!
 The 1000 units I bought did not have the latest OS so I copied the OS and soundblocks from my existing units (while I had them out of the racks, I also performed periodic replacement of the patch backup batteries).
 I copied the studio configurations and patches to the road units, then modified the MIDI mapping slightly for the offsite system.
 The new OS and soundblocks for the 1000SX actually comprises a 1000AX system, so I combined my 1000SX and 1000HX patches into a single library - this barely fit into the RAM capacity on the unit.

 Next up is the Base Analog Rack.
 This is named because it is the base component for MIDI control, and since expansion was going to involve all the modules and analog synthesizers it contains the mixers for such.